clx2sd/sass-grid-boilerplate/README.md

 ## JS Features

 * Prebuilt scripts and integrated libraries include jQuery, Tween.js, Slick Carousel.
-* Preset quality of life / scroll functions such as detecting an element in view, assinging a class when the user has scrolled and so on.
+* Preset quality of life / scroll functions such as detecting an element in view, assigning a class when the user has scrolled and so on.
 * Stripped Underscore.js function throttler.
 * RAF Polyfill.
 * Animated scroll-to functionality.